zfwangDP/boltz/docs/prediction.md

         ...
 └── processed/                                                 # Processed data used during execution
 ```
 The `predictions` folder contains a unique folder for each input file.
-The input folders contain `diffusion_samples` predictions saved in the output_format ordered by confidence score as well as additional files containing the predictions of the confidence model.
+The input folders contain `diffusion_samples` predictions saved in the output_format ordered by confidence score as well as additional files containing the predictions of the confidence model and affinity model.
 The `processed` folder contains the processed input files that are used by the model during inference.

-The output `.json` file contains various aggregated confidence scores for specific sample.
+The output confidence `.json` file contains various aggregated confidence scores for specific sample.
 The structure of the file is as follows:
 ```yaml
 {
     "confidence_score": 0.8367,       # Aggregated score used to sort the predictions, corresponds to 0.8 * complex_plddt + 0.2 * iptm (ptm for single chains)